BenWassa/Portfolio/README.md

 ## Projects (high level)

 The portfolio highlights a handful of projects, including:

-- Skywalker — Movie-narrative guide & UX playground
+- Skywalker — A comprehensive UX playground for personal systems and compounding routines.
-- Sankofa — Mythic psychology narrative framework
+- Sankofa — An immersive mythic-psychology narrative experience and research scaffolding.
-- Dukkha — Digital well-being & dopamine craft
+- Dukkha — A field guide for digital discipline, dopamine understanding, and practical tools.
-- Vox — Language-learning dashboard and tracker
+- Vox — An offline-first language-learning dashboard and vocabulary tracking prototype.
-- Orpheus — Experimental audio interfaces
+- Orpheus — Experimental audio interfaces exploring sound, memory, and reflective interaction.
-- Agoge — Rites-of-passage research
+- Agoge — Narrative research into rites of passage and modern initiation frameworks.

 For full project metadata and descriptions see `docs/project-descriptions.js`.